-Following the success of the inaugural 9 mural installation in 2017, the Underground Mural Project 2019 will bring 8 additional murals to the park this summer.
-Bringing together local, national, and international artists, this powerful and impactful public art installation will create one of the largest installations of public street art and infrastructure engagement in New England.
+Following the success of the inaugural 9 mural installation in 2017, the Underground Mural Project 2019 brought 9 additional murals to the park this summer.
+Bringing together local, national, and international artists, this powerful and impactful public art installation creates one of the largest installations of public street art and infrastructure engagement in New England.

 The park has won several awards recognition from Communication Arts for its branding, Walk Boston for its contribution to urban connections, walkability and safety, the American Institute of Architects for its design, and Urban Land Institute for its innovative contribution to the city of Boston.